Ruminant Nutrition System

 The "blue" book

 The Ruminant Nutrition System has two volumes now.
 To facilitate the dissemination of the computer model, we are publishing An Applied Model for Predicting Nutrient Requirements and Feed Utilization in Ruminants (RNS) as Volume I (the "blue" book) and the Tables of Equations and Coding (TEC) as Volume II (the "red" book) of The Ruminant Nutrition System publications.
-You can get the latest books as hardcover or paperback editions from Amazon.com (Volume I and Volume II) or XanEdu.com (Volume I and Volume II).
+You can get the latest books as hardcover or paperback editions from Amazon.com (Volume I and Volume II), XanEdu (Volume I and Volume II), or Kendall-Hunt (hardcover: Volume I and Volume II, or softcover: Volume I and Volume II).

 The first edition of The Ruminant Nutrition System: An Applied Model for Predicting Nutrient Requirements and Feed Utilization in Ruminants was published in October 2016.
 Since then we have received much positive feedback, which has encouraged us to revise and expand it.
 In the second edition, we updated concepts and added new information, clarified and enhanced the discussions of important topics, included new and improved and standardized existing graphics and illustrations, rearranged some of the text, and included indexes for subjects and authors.
 Although we believe the second edition of The Ruminant Nutrition System was a lot more inclusive and complete, we were always seeking for new ideas and how to implement them.
 At that time, some branches of sciences were experiencing rapid progress because of their economic relevance, as well as the pace of their development and application of novel technologies.
 One example of such progress was the ability to manipulate microorganisms genomically to produce biofuel more efficiently and in a more sustainable way.
 In 2016, researchers successfully added a laccase, or lignin-degrading enzymes, from the aerobic bacterium Thermobifida fusca into a designer cellulosome, a multienzyme complex structure commonly found in anaerobic bacteria.
 The resultant chimera had the ability to degrade cellulose, hemicellulose, and lignin simultaneously.
 This use of laccase may be an early example of the rapid application of this long-known enzyme in biofuel production and other industries, such as pulp and paper and crop biotechnology.
 Applications of such technology in ruminant nutrition could yield enormous benefits not yet realized, even though its adoption may not happen in the near future.
 This technology may eventually change the way we understand indigestible dietary compounds.
 Rapid scientific developments such as this pose an interesting challenge for nutrition modeling.
 They require nutritionists to be constantly aware of discoveries and determine how to adopt them in the livestock industry.
 It is imperative that nutrition modeling follow the same pace of technological evolution and be responsive to new breakthroughs.